-Pensacola, FL (April 1, 2021) - One year ago today, Manna’s administrative team packed up went home to work.
+On April 1, 2020, Manna’s administrative team packed up our files and keyboards, our mousepads and mouses (or is it mice?), our computers and equipment, and went home to work.
 Just two warehouse staff members and fewer than a dozen volunteers remained on-site to ensure Manna’s food distributions continued as the need for assistance grew in our community.

 While our country and community were forced to slow, and in some cases, shut down, Manna HAD to expand and grow.
 We developed partnerships and programs that will continue well beyond the days of coronavirus.
 The following organizations support children, seniors, and everyone in between in need of assistance with healthcare, education, housing, food and so much more.
 We look forward to our combined impact with our friends at Covenant Care, Cantonment Improvement Committee, Children’s Home Society, and Volunteers of America.

 We, of course, never stopped supporting our 10 community partners who we collaborate with on our nine specialty programs in normal times (serious question: what is “normal”?), including: Boys & Girls Clubs of the Emerald Coast and United Way of West Florida (UWWF) for the Tummy Bundles program, Pensacola Police Department and Escambia County Sheriff’s Office for the School Resource Officer Food Program, Santa Rosa County School District for the Backpacks4Teens program, Ministry Village at Olive for the Tender Hearts Caring Hands program, Westminster Village for the Healthy Seniors Food Program, UWWF for the AmeriCorps VISTA program, Gulf Coast Kid’s House, Santa Rosa Kid’s House and OASIS Florida.